Wall-Go/WallGoCollision/docs/source/install.md

 # Installation

-WallGoCollision can be installed with pip, using:
+WallGoCollision can be installed from the PyPI repository with pip, using:

     pip install WallGoCollision